Question: Two people have left messages saying that people who believe in Genesis are really believing in fairy stories.

 And to be sure the church has had to change its teaching over the centuries to accommodate for discoveries in the scientific community.
 But the church is not the Bible; God’s word does not change.
 But the way people understand the Scriptures may change and scientists help us in our understanding of the Bible.

 The modern world is in a position to view the divine sculptor’s work as no other generation has.
-Throughout previous generations many people believed that God created life, but preceding generations were not privy to the method and manner in which he worked—his modus operandi.
+Throughout previous generations many people believed that God created the universe and the life it contains, but preceding generations were not privy to the method and manner in which he worked—his modus operandi.
 We are now in that position, thanks to the fine work of archaeologists, geologists, palaeontologists, and scientists, some of whom have faith in God: the Big Bang Theory itself was first proposed by a Christian priest, who was also a scientist.

 So to dismiss Genesis as a fairly story with one great brush stroke, is not the best way forward.